 Natural Sweetener #8: Yacon Syrup

 The yacon plant is a South American root vegetable that looks similar to a sweet potato.
 The juices of the root are extracted, filtered, and evaporated until it reaches a thick, dark syrup state.
 The end result is a natural sweetener that is an excellent source of inulin and fructooligosaccharides (FOS), and contains only a third of the calories in sugar.
 The FOS in yacon can help regulate digestion by increasing stool bulk and feeding healthy gut bacteria.
-Even better, earlier this year, Dr. Oz introduced yacon syrup as a potential weight loss aid.
-He asked a group of women to eat one teaspoon of yacon syrup with each meal for four weeks, and a whopping 73% of them lost weight!
-Other research supports Dr. Oz’s results, including a Clinical Nutrition study in which women who used 3-4 teaspoons of yacon syrup a day, cut calories, and exercised, lost an average of 33 pounds and 4 inches off their waists — while those who exercised and cut calories without taking yacon syrup lost nothing.
+Even better, earlier this year, doctors introduced yacon syrup as a potential weight loss aid.
+They asked a group of women to eat one teaspoon of yacon syrup with each meal for four weeks, and a whopping 73% of them lost weight!
+Other research supports the results, including a Clinical Nutrition study in which women who used 3-4 teaspoons of yacon syrup a day, cut calories, and exercised, lost an average of 33 pounds and 4 inches off their waists — while those who exercised and cut calories without taking yacon syrup lost nothing.
 Additional benefits of yacon syrup include lowered insulin levels, better cholesterol, and more frequent bowel movements.

 Natural Sweetener #9: Brown Rice Syrup